Peterskaronis/thinkspace/_posts/2020-04-05-privacy-and-freedom-of-speech.md

 - **Write.as**

 This is an amazing project focused on privacy and anonymous writing.
-I will be using Write.as for blogging at [https://privacy.peterskaronis.com "Peter Skaronis"]
+I will be using Write.as for blogging at [https://privacy.peterskaronis.com Peter Skaronis]